 The museum is closed for the season.
 There will be no set hours for the staff during this time.
-If you need to contact the museum, leave a message on our answering machine at 423-1580 or email museum@ wctc.net and the staff will contact you.
+If you need to contact the museum, leave a message on our answering machine at 423-1580 or email <a href="museum@museum.